Reduce Water Consumption

 Please take note of the statement made by the Department of Water and Sanitation titled 'Water from private boreholes is not meant for sale'

-The City of Cape Town has instituted Level 6B water restrictions which limit water consumption to 50 litres of potable water per person per day.
+The City of Cape Town has instituted Level 5 water restrictions since 1 October 2018 which limit water consumption to 70 litres of potable water per person per day.
 The City's Residential Water and Sanitation Services website provides all you need to know about current water restrictions and how you can save water at home.
 The City's Water Map provides information on household water use, treated effluent collection points and pressure management points.

 The City of Cape Town has developed this great poster as a guide on how to survive on 50 litres per person per day.